Glossary

 Perfluorocarbons are a family of gases composed only of carbon and fluorine atoms.
 They are GHGs included in the Kyoto Protocol.

-Notion specific to a regulatory carbon accounting exercise of an organisation.
-It consists of the emissions contained within the operational boundary that will actually be accounted for in the Bilan Carbone® exercise.
-It may therefore be a part of the operational boundary.
+Notion specific to a regulatory carbon accounting exercise of an Organisation.
+It concerns the emissions contained in the operational boundary that will actually be accounted for in the Bilan Carbone® exercise.
+It can therefore be part of the operational boundary.

-Specific time period for an organisation's carbon accounting exercise.
+Specific period of time for an Organisation's carbon accounting exercise.

 See definition of induced emissions.

-To contribute to the overall reduction of emissions, an organisation must reduce its own direct and indirect emissions (pillar A) to the levels required by decarbonisation scenarios compatible with the Paris Agreement.
+To contribute to the global reduction of emissions, an Organisation shall reduce its own direct and indirect emissions (Pillar A) to the levels required by decarbonisation scenarios compatible with the Paris Agreement.

-Except in exceptional cases, pillar A “reduction of the organisation's emissions” is prioritised over the other two pillars B and C, due to its role in the organisation's dependence on a system based on fossil fuels, and its influence on the risks and opportunities that the organisation will need to integrate into its strategy.
+Except in exceptional cases, Pillar A “reduction of the Organisation's emissions” is priority relative to the other two pillars B and C, due to its role in the Organisation's dependence on a fossil-fuel based system, and its influence on the risks and opportunities the Organisation will have to integrate into its strategy.

 See definition of avoided emissions.

-To contribute to the overall reduction of emissions, an organisation must reduce the emissions of others (pillar B).
+To contribute to the global reduction of emissions, an Organisation shall reduce the emissions of other (Pillar B).
 It then assesses and increases its contributions to third parties' decarbonisation:

-• Either through its distributed or sold products and services which substitute a more carbon-intensive solution for end customers
+• Either through its distributed or sold products and services which substitute a more carbon-intensive solution at end customers

-• Or through financing emission reduction projects outside its value chain (purchases of certified emission reductions, direct equity stakes in low-carbon projects, low-carbon energy contracts under certain conditions, etc.)
+• Or through financing emission reduction projects outside its value chain (purchase of certified emission reductions, direct equity stakes in low-carbon projects, low-carbon energy contracts under certain conditions, etc.)

 The Bilan Carbone® methodology does not address avoided emissions.